S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/describe-organizational-drivers.md

 Explain the need of the organization in relation to this situation:

-- A **need of an organization** is anything a group (or individual) needs to effectively account for a domain.
+- A **need of an organization** is anything a group (or individual) requires to effectively account for a domain.
-- When there’s disagreement about the need(s), it’s helpful to zoom out from specific solutions.
-- Be specific on whose need it is (“we need”, “they need”, “I need”) .
+- Be specific on whose need it is (“we need”, “they need”, “I need”).
-- Avoid describing specific solutions disguised as needs.
+- If there’s disagreement about the need, it helps to zoom out from specific solutions and focus on what the organization is lacking in this situation.

 ---